nada-mohamed45/DigitMall/README.md

 # DigitMall
-Simple Java Ecommerce System for the faculty OOP course
+This is a simple Ecommerce System with a very Simple GUI. to bulid this System I used OOP concepts and swing libaray.